embarklabs/embark/site/source/docs/plugin_reference.md

      * (`compiler:contracts`, contractFiles) - requests embark to compile a list of files, will return a compiled object in the callback
      * (`services:register`, serviceName, checkCallback) - requests embark to register a service, it will execute checkCallback every 5 seconds, the callback should return an object containing the service name and status (See embark.registerServiceCheck)
      * (`console:command`, cmd) - execute a command in the console
+     * (`proxy:endpoint:get`, endpoint) - retrieves the endpoint of Embark's proxy.
+This is the endpoint that should be used to connect to the blockchain node.
+The resulting protocol (HTTP or WS) is determined by the dApp's blockchain config.
+     * (`proxy:endpoint:ws:get`, endpoint) - retrieves the endpoint of Embark's WebSockets proxy, regardless of the configuration settings in the blockchain config.
+     * (`proxy:endpoint:http:get`, endpoint) - retrieves the endpoint of Embark's HTTP proxy, regardless of the configuration settings in the blockchain config.

 ```
 module.exports = function(embark) {